-The study was designed to detect differences between the treatment groups, based on the primary endpoint i.e. the proportion (%) of symptom-free days at the end of treatment.
-A 5% significance level, one-way hypothesis and a power of 90% was used in calculating the sample size.
-We used the data of a previous study design in hospitalized infants with respiratory syncytial virus (RSV) bronchiolitis [18].
-By anticipating a similar effect in the infants with wheeze, the present study was estimated to require 56 infants in both treatment arms, in order to detect a statistically significant difference.
-All daily diary card variables were analyzed as changes from baseline.
+proportion of symptom-free days at the end of treatment.
+A 5% significance level, one-way hypothesis and a power of 90% were used in calculating the sample size.
+We used the data of a previous study design in hospitalised infants with respiratory syncytial virus (RSV) bronchiolitis [18].
+By anticipating a similar effect in the infants with wheeze, the present study was estimated to require 56 infants in both treatment arms in order to detect a statistically significant difference.
+All daily diary card variables were analysed as changes from baseline.
 Symptoms and rescue medication use in the last week of the run-in period and in the treatment weeks were analysed for each parameter.
-We chose the seventh treatment week as the endpoint.
+We chose the seventh treatment week as the end-point.

-For categorical variables, Chi-squared test or Fisher's exact test were used whereas Mann-Whitney's U-test or t-test were used for between treatment comparisons in lung function and inflammatory markers.
-The interaction between time and group in symptom-free days and the use of rescue medication was analyzed using ANOVA with repeated measures.
-In the post hoc analysis, the relationships between changes in symptom-free days and use of rescue medications and atopic excema, family history of asthma, SPT positivity, total eosinophil count or FENO values were examined by ANOVA with repeated measures.
-The data were analyzed using SPSS for Windows software version 17.0 (Inc, Chicago, IL).
+For categorical variables, Chi-squared test or Fisher's exact test were used, whereas Mann-Whitney's U-test or unpaired t-test were used for between treatment comparisons in lung function and inflammatory markers.
+The interaction between time and group in symptom-free days and the use of rescue medication was analysed using ANOVA with repeated measures.
+In the post hoc analysis, the relationships between changes in symptom-free days and use of rescue medications and atopic eczema, family history of asthma, SPT positivity, total eosinophil count or FeNO values were examined by ANOVA with repeated measures.
+The data were analysed using SPSS software version 17.0 (SPSS Inc., Chicago, IL, USA).